International Center for Ethics in the Sciences and Humanities (IZEW)

 Ethical and societal aspects of autonomous robotics (EGAR)

-EGAR is a project working with seven robotics development projects in computer science, engineering, and medical technology.
+EGAR was a project working with seven robotics development projects in computer science, engineering, and medical technology.
 The projects are funded by the Baden-Württemberg Foundation’s research programme ‘Autonomous Robotics’.
 The scope of the research projects ranges from novel algorithms for sensors and robot vision through autonomous drones to exoskeletons and covers a wide range of robotics.

 Highlights from the project